anhaidgroup/cloudlabeler/README.md

     </details>

-9. After you have pulled Docker image, you can run it in your EC2 instance.
+9. After you have pulled Docker image, run it in your EC2 instance.
 In the Command Shell of your EC2 instance, run the Docker image in your EC2 instance by typing the following command:

     ```
     sudo docker run -dit --name labeler -p 80:80 zachary62/apache_labeler